nya3jp/tast/docs/codelab_3.md

   s.Fatal(...)
 }
 ```
-> Warning: Getting nodes by human-readable name is **strongly discouraged** in general.
+> Warning: Getting nodes by human-readable name is **strongly discouraged** in general
+because it requires to keep updating the UI string and the literal in the test in sync.
 We use `nodewith.Name()` to get the menu item only because all the menu items share the
 same class name.